YeJin Han: Praising Greenville University and its professors

 I also love, and cannot stop pointing out, how caring the professors are at Greenville.
 My teachers have been very caring, attentive, and patient with me.
 Apart from the academic side, teachers also care about building a relationship with their students.

 Greenville University is a small university, but going small can be big!
 Because of its small size, it is always possible to meet someone new.
 It’s also fun to constantly run into my friends and catch up with them.
-The university really encourages togetherness and the activities they plan get people involved and ensure that no one is missing out on the college experience.
+The university really encourages togetherness and the activities they plan get people involved and ensure that no one is missing out on the university experience.
 I’ve grown so much as a person in Greenville, and I cannot imagine that happening if the university purely focused on academics.

 Is there anything you would like to add, that maybe we haven't asked?

-I want to add that college should not be a place where we only grow intellectually.
-College is so different from anything I’ve experienced before - it’s scary, intimidating, and stressful at times, but it’s so worth every minute.
+I want to add that university should not be a place where we only grow intellectually.
+University is so different from anything I’ve experienced before - it’s scary, intimidating, and stressful at times, but it’s so worth every minute.
 Meeting people from different backgrounds has expanded my world in countless ways.
 Perhaps I’ll never experience what it feels like to live beside the Amazon River or to grow up Amish, but listening to people who have done so constantly reminds me how big the world is.
 There is so much to learn, see, and explore and coming to Greenville University has been the most encouraging and exciting thing that has happened in my life.

-Apply to Greenville University today, by simply viewing their SchoolApply profile page and submitting your application.
+Apply to Greenville University today, by simply viewing their SchoolApply profile page and submitting your application.;